sivulich/almaFintechDemo/readme.md

 ## Project structure
 ### Accounts
-This django app handles all the login corresponding to management of accounts and transfers between them.
+This django app handles all the logic corresponding to management of accounts and transfers between them.
 This uses the following apis endpoints:

 | Path | Method | Action|
 |------|--------|-------|